 - Regular local trains to areas all around the Netherlands.

-With an OV-Chip Card, you can travel with public transport using one card.
+With both cards, you can travel with public transport using one card.
 You use the card by checking in when you enter the bus and check out when you have reached your destination by swiping your card past the white panel at the entrance of the bus.
 You should also check-in and check-out when you travel by train using the check-in machines.
 Failing to do so, might result in a fine.
 The card works like an e-purse: depending on the length of your trip, an amount will be deducted from the balance on your OV Chip Card or from your Credit Card..

-Keep in mind the following while using the OV Chip Card:
+Keep in mind the following while using these cards:

 - You also have to check in and out when you transfer from one modality to another.